anyulled/react-skeleton/client/README.md

 This will allow access to github.com repos from behind a proxy / firewall.

 After installing the dependencies please run

+`npm install http-server -g`

+In order to instal the web server.
+Then run

 `npm start`